Last Updated on

 There are large capacity media baskets that let you customize your media needs as you wish.
 In other words, you can use any filter media with this filter.
 We loved the push-button primer that assures you of a quick and easy time when priming the filter.
 Just a few presses will be enough to get the job done.

-Besides all the features, this cylinder-shaped filter also comes with a range of accessories that help to better the filtration process.
+Besides all the features, this canister filter also comes with a range of accessories that help to better the filtration process.
 It comes with tubing, spray bar, filter medium, and directional spout for complete customization.
 The filter medium allows you to get started as soon as you purchase the filter.

 Keep in mind that the large filter trays on this unit help to extend their longevity.
 You won’t have to replace the filter trays too often on this unit.
 Both the user-experience and the maintenance are friendly and effortless.